mcintyre321/metalinq/readme.md

 ```
 Expression immutable = someExpression; //you can’t change immutable directly

 EditableExpression mutable = EditableExpression.CreateEditableExpression(immutable);

-//..then do this to convert it back
+Expression newCopy = mutable.ToExpression(); //..then do this to convert it back
-Expression newCopy = mutable.ToExpression;
-//pretend there are parens after ToExpression -  shortcoming in my blog software that does not allow me to say ToExpression with parens afterwards
 ```